 YOUR FRENCH STAY

 Make your holiday a relaxing and enjoyable time by knowing as much as possible about staying with Your French Stay.
-Please read these terms and conditions, which are also available in the accommodation.
-They may be updated from time to time following changing rules, regulations, and trends.
+Please read these terms and conditions, which are also available on the website and in the accommodation.
+They may be updated from time to time to reflect changing rules, regulations, and trends.

 RENTAL AGREEMENT

-The parties agree to the terms and conditions of this Short-Term Rental Agreement as evidenced by the exchange of correspondence between the parties.
+The parties agree to the terms and conditions of this Short-Term Rental Agreement, as evidenced by their correspondence.

 1. THE PROPERTY

-The property offered for rental is the gite known as ‘Beaux Souvenirs’ marketed under the owner’s brand name, Your French Stay.
-The gite is located at, 2 Rue des Grives, 24450 Mialet, France.
+The property offered for rent is the gite known as ‘Beaux Souvenirs’, marketed under the owner’s brand, Your French Stay.
+The gite is located at 2 Rue des Grives, 24450 Mialet, France.

 2. RENTAL PARTY

 The booking is only for the people named on the booking form.
-Guests wishing for friends and family to visit may only do so with the agreement of the Homeowner.
+Guests wishing to have friends or family visit must obtain the Homeowner's agreement.

-NO PETS are accepted as any part of the booking.
+NO PETS are accepted as part of the booking.

-Any breach of these two rules will immediately negate the contract.
+Any breach of these two rules will render the contract null and void immediately.

 3. MAXIMUM OCCUPANCY